deanwampler/spark-scala-tutorial/Tutorial.markdown

 [SparkSQL8.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkSQL8.scala)<br/>
 [SparkSQL8-script.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkSQL8-script.scala)

-The last set of examples and exercises explores the SparkSQL API, which extends RDDs with the `DataFrame` API that adds a "schema" for records, defined using Scala _case classes_, tuples, or a built-in schema mechanism.
+The next to last set of examples and exercises explores the SparkSQL API, which extends RDDs with the `DataFrame` API that adds a "schema" for records, defined using Scala _case classes_, tuples, or a built-in schema mechanism.
 The DataFrame API is inspired by similar `DataFrame` concepts in R and Python libraries.
 The transformation and action steps written in any of the support languages, as well as SQL queries embedded in strings, are translated to the same, performant query execution model, optimized by a new query engine called *Catalyst*.

 > **Note:** The even newer `Dataset` API encapsulates `DataFrame`, but adds more type safety for the data columns.